West Virginia is known for beautiful scenery, but its higher education opportunities are also worth a look.

 About Online Colleges in West Virginia

-In West Virginia, students are really taking advantage of online learning opportunities.
+In West Virginia, students are really taking advantage of learning opportunities at accredited online colleges.
 In 2018, the NCES reported that 41.6% of students in the state were enrolled exclusively in distance education courses , while another 16.4% were participating in a hybrid of on-campus and online courses.

 This means that more students were enrolled in online learning programs than not.
 And the numbers have continued to rise in years since, as colleges have increased their online offerings.
 Today, West Virginia University offers more than 600 courses online.
 Students can choose from more than 36 degrees and 13 certificate programs, taught by award-winning professors and supported by tech support, enrollment coaches and academic advisors.